 We spend a lot of time analyzing markets and sharing charts on YouTube and Twitter but rarely do we get a chance to discuss the decision-making that goes into our strategy and what gets us to actually place a trade.

-Throughout this page, we’re going to dig into our process and outline our swing trading framework here at The Trade Risk.
+Throughout this page, we’re going to dig into our discretionary trading process and outline our swing trading framework here at the Trade Risk.

 It has evolved over the years, not drastically, but enough around the edges that makes me realize some of the following concepts may too evolve as time goes on.

 We're huge believers in keeping a pulse on the health of the market environment to create context and make more informed trade decisions.
 One of our favorite tools to assist us in classifying market health is our own Market Health Dashboard (MHD).

 It measures 2 factors, Trend & Momentum, on 2 different time-frames across the 3 major US averages: